Lokichogio: Geography

 Loki is the outermost Kenyan town on the border with South Sudan.
 Kenyans from the southern part of Loki, however, maintain that Lodwar is the last truly "Kenyan" town in the region, about 200 kilometers south.
 At the north end of Loki, beyond the noted dry river bed, the Kenya Defence Forces had set up a border checkpoint.
-This was initially considered the "true" border between Kenya and Sudan but was later moved in 2009 to a new checkpoint 2 km to Nadapal, the new checkpoint is manned by the Kenya Police officers, Border police unit and the Immigration department.
+This was initially considered the "true" border between Kenya and Sudan but was later moved in 2009 to a new checkpoint 2 km to Nadapal, the new checkpoint is guarded by the Kenya Police officers, Border police unit and the Immigration department.
 The Sudanese checkpoint is 2 km away from this newly constructed checkpoint.
 The area known as "no-man's land" is situated between these two checkpoints.

 The Middle East Reformed Fellowship maintains a base here to administer diaconal aid to Sudan, a training centre for pastors and elders from Sudan, Kenya, and surrounding areas, and a broadcasting centre that prepares messages in the Dinka and Nuer languages.